Laravel-Backpack/docs/3.4/introduction.md

 ---

-Backpack is a collection of Laravel packages.
-It helps you build your own CMS, for anything from presentation websites to complex web applications.
+Backpack is a collection of Laravel packages that help you **build your own CMS**, for anything from presentation websites to complex web applications.
 You can drop it on existing Laravel installations _or_ fresh projects.

 In a nutshell:

-- **Backpack\Base** will provide you with a visual interface for the admin panel; it pulls in the excellent AdminLTE HTML theme and adds authentication functionality & bubble notifications; so that when you decide to build a custom admin page/functionality, you already have a bunch of building blocks to use for the UI;
+- **Backpack\Base** will provide you with a _visual interface_ for the admin panel (the HTML, the CSS, the JS); it pulls in the excellent [AdminLTE](https://adminlte.io/themes/AdminLTE/index2.html) theme, adds authentication functionality & bubble notifications; when you decide to build a custom feature for your admin panel, you already have the building blocks for the UI;
-- **Backpack\CRUD** will help you build admin panels for your Eloquent models; a place for your admins to easily create/read/update/delete/reoder/preview/etc entries;
+- **Backpack\CRUD** will help you build _CRUD panels for your Eloquent models_; a place for your admins to easily create/read/update/delete/reoder/preview/etc entries; after [understanding Backpack](/docs/{{version}}/getting-started-1-basics), you'll be able to create a CRUD panel for each entity in 10 minutes / model:

-<a name="creating-crud-panels"></a>
-## Creating CRUD Panels

-After [understanding Backpack](/docs/{{version}}/getting-started-1-basics), you'll be able to create a CRUD panel for each entity in 10 minutes / model:

 ```bash
 # STEP 0. create migration (in case you're starting from scratch)